Honouring Yvette Cowles

 In 2016 Charlotte Desorgher and Yvette discussed Company of Dreams’ plan to teach free bellydance classes in hospices and cancer units.
 Yvette thought it was a wonderful idea and was delighted to agree to heading up this aspect of the company’s work.
 Sadly, she passed away just before the work began and never saw the dream come to fruition.

 Please support this beautiful and valuable work, bringing the joy of bellydance to women who are living with cancer.
 There will be a special section on our Global Giving crowdfunder (from 11 – 29 September) for those who want their donations to go specifically to Yvette’s fund, or you can donate direct from here.

-Please help our work by making a donation to the Yvette Cowles Memorial Fund
+Make a donation to the Yvette Cowles Memorial Fund

 All donations will go direct towards our work giving free bellydance classes in hospices in memory of Yvette.